asanson1404/Embedded-Rust/README.md

-# Practical class to learn the Embedded Rust
+# Practical classes to learn Rust

 This repo contains two labs made by Samuel Tardieu to learn the Rust programming language :

-### Creation of a Virtual Machine in Rust
+## LAB1: Creation of a Virtual Machine in Rust

 `tp-rust-VM/` is a project where we created a simple Virtual Machine in Rust.
 This VM has **16 virtual registers** and a **virtual memory of 4096 bytes**.
 It is able to perform some basics operations such as `move_if`, `store`, `load`, `loadimm` and `sub`.
 By combining these simple operations, it is possible to process more complexe instructions such as `push`, `pop`, `mult`, `fact` and others.